Irvington, New York: American Revolution

-Wolfert Ecker's house, then owned by Jacob van Tassel, was burned by the British in the Revolutionary War because it had become a notorious hang-out for American patriots.
+Wolfert Ecker's house, then owned by the Revolutionary War hero Jacob van Tassel, was burned by the British during the war because it had become a notorious hang-out for American patriots.
 Washington Irving later wrote about it under the name of "Wolfert's Roost" ("roost" meaning "rest"), and purchased and re-modeled another house on the land to become "Sunnyside".
 Another early settler was Capt.
 Jan Harnse, and the Harnse-Conklin-Odell Tavern on Broadway was built in 1693 and became an inn in 1743.
 (See below) It was at Odell's Tavern that the Committee of Safety, the executive committee of the legislature of the new State of New York, officially received the news that George Washington had lost the Battle of Long Island, and, later, British troops camped nearby, putting Jonathan Odell into custody in the Old Dutch Church in Sleepy Hollow.
 No major battles of the Revolutionary War were fought in the area, only minor skirmishes between residents and soldiers.

-With the capture of New York City by the British, Irvington and the rest of southern Westchester County became the "Neutral ground", an unofficial 30 mi wide zone separating British-occupied territory from that held by the Americans, and the people of the area who remained – many of the Patriot population had fled – traded with both sides to great profit.
-However, there was also a great deal of pillaging and plundering, even of Tory households, both by the regular British army and loyalist militias and irregulars, all in the name of hunting down rebels.
+With the capture of New York City by the British, Irvington and the rest of southern Westchester County became the "Neutral Ground," an unofficial 30 mi wide buffer zone separating British-occupied territory from that held by the Americans, and the people of the area who remained – many of the Patriot population had fled – traded with both sides to some profit.
+However, there was also a great deal of pillaging and plundering, even of Tory households, both by the regular British army and loyalist militias and irregulars, all in the name of hunting down "rebels."
 By the time the war was over, the countryside had been ravaged:

 The country is rich and fertile, and the farms appear to have been advantageously cultivated, but it now has the marks of a country in ruins, a large portion of the proprietors having abandoned their homes.
 On the high road where heretofore was a continuous stream of travelers and vehicles, not a single traveler was seen from week to week, month to month.
 The countryside was silent.
 The very tracks of the carriages were grown over with grass or weeds.
 Travelers walked along bypaths.
 The villages are abandoned, the residents having fled to the north, leaving their homes, where possible, in charge of elder persons and servants.

 Eventually, the area recovered and continued to develop.
 The Hudson River Railroad reached the settlement on September 29, 1849; the first passengers on a regularly scheduled run through the village paid fifty cents to travel from Peekskill to Chambers Street in Manhattan on September 29, 1849.
 By 1853, a ferry ran across the Hudson from Dearman to Piermont on the west bank, the village had a population of around 600, a hotel, six stores, a lumber yard and around 50 houses, and the hamlet of "Abbotsford" – which would later become Ardsley-on-Hudson – was forming along Clinton Avenue.